craigspaeth/backbone-headless-testing/README.md

 # backbone-headless-testing

-An example/bootstrap project that shows how to headlessly test a simple backbone app.
+An example/bootstrap project that shows how to headlessly test a simple backbone app using node.js.

 ## Getting Started